- ICH GCP

 Time Frame: From Baseline until participant reaches 18 years of age or Cimzia becomes commercially available for pediatric PSO in participant's region (up to 12 years)

-A treatment emergent adverse event (TEAE) is any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product, which does not necessarily have a causal relationship with this treatment.
-An AE could therefore be any unfavorable and unintended sign, symptom, or disease temporally associated with the use of a medicinal (investigational) product, whether or not related to the medicinal (investigational) product.
+An Adverse Event (AE) is any untoward medical occurrence in a patient or clinical investigation participants administered a pharmaceutical product, which does not necessarily have a causal relationship with this treatment.

 From Baseline until participant reaches 18 years of age or Cimzia becomes commercially available for pediatric PSO in participant's region (up to 12 years)